marklchaves/caughtmyeye/README.md

 ### threads

 The homepage is kinda sorta like a _family album_.
 It's mainly by me for me. writing for oneself is actually more liberating than I thought.
 I probably knew that at one point.
 But, after years of writing for other people, I guess one forgets.
 Anyway, since i'm writing for me, I think readers will get a more genuine sense of who I am.
 Because all my little quirks, limitations, and faves will be infused through the images I painfully decide to post.
 I include the back stories for the images.
 I seldom/rarely share the back story behind my photos.
-Because I always think that people really don't care these days--i.e. swipe, swipe, swipe.
+Because I always think that people really don't care these days&mdash;i.e. swipe, swipe, swipe.

 ### masonry grid